pypa/packaging.python.org/source/specifications/pyproject-toml.rst

 Dependency specifiers in an extra may self-reference other extras from the current project (e.g. ``all = ["your-project-name[gui, cli]"]``).
 See :ref:`self-referential extras <self-referential-extras>` for an example.
-Most installers and dependency managers now support this kind of extra, including :ref:`pip`, :ref:`uv`, :ref:`poetry`, :ref:`hatch`, :ref:`pdm` and :ref:`pipenv`.
+Most package managers now support this kind of extra, including :ref:`pip`, :ref:`uv`, :ref:`poetry`, :ref:`hatch`, :ref:`pdm` and :ref:`pipenv`.

 .. _pyproject-toml-import-names: